cssbristol/cssbristol.co.uk/pages/hackathon-2017.md

 Maybe you'll write a piece of software with super-low energy requirements.
 What about a system for monitoring your vegetable patch?
 Or a robot that turns off unused appliances?
 You could write a vision algorithm that detects damage to forests or ice shelves.
 Perhaps you'll even write a cool visualisation that uses Bristol's Open Data platform.

+If you want some inspiration, we've put together a huge list of ideas and resources below.

 ## Resources

 This year, we're keen to help teams with access to any equipment or resources they might need for their project.
 [Contact us](mailto:webmaster@cssbristol.co.uk) if you know you're going to need something, and we'll see what we can do.